 I love cream pies.
 And I love dulce de leche.
-So, obviously, combining those two things seemed like a pretty stellar match up.
+So, obviously, combining those two things into an easy dulce de leche cream pie seemed like a pretty stellar match up.
 I’ve actually made this pie a few times now, and the good news is that the recipe is fairly forgiving and really adaptable.

 I initially followed the recipe from Land o’ Lakes pretty closely – using a store-bought Oreo crust.
 Since then (last summer?)
 I can’t seem to find pre-made Oreo crusts anywhere.
 I have no idea if this is just a weird Portland phenomena or if Oreo has stopped making them.
 If so, this is tragic.
 I’m willing to make my own Oreo crust, but it’s soooooooo much easier to just buy a pre-made one.